-Once you have the date for the sale picked out, start preparing your items for the big day.
-Dust and clean each item so it looks as appealing as possible.
-Hang clothes up or neatly fold them to prevent wrinkles.
-Air out old cushions and blankets to keep them smelling fresh.
+Once you have the date for sale picked out, start preparing your items for the big day.
+Dust and clean each item, so it looks as appealing as possible.
+Hang clothes up or neatly fold them to prevent wrinkles—Air out old cushions and blankets to keep them smelling fresh.
 The nicer the items look, the more likely they are to sell.
 Remember, the key is making your garage sale look nicer than the local second-hand store.

 Arrange Items Appropriately

 Since you want your sale to give other garage and yard sales in the area a run for their money, take the time to set up carefully.
 Arrange items together and display them on tables, so people don’t have to bend or stoop to see what you’re selling.
 If you don’t have access to folding tables, consider renting a few from a local party supply store.

 The key to selling your items is to offer them at a fair price.
 Remember, you won’t get full-price for anything you’re selling, even if it hasn’t been used since you bought it.
 Instead, ask for 50 percent of the original price on items in new or like-new condition, 30 percent on used items, and 10 percent on heavily used items.
 Be prepared for people to haggle you down on prices.
 It’s just a part of the game.
 Since people will be paying in cash, make sure you have many small bills on hand for a change.
 This will help keep the sale moving along smoothly.